hicklin/rs-matter-rgb-lamp/README.md

 # (WIP) Matter RGB lamp

-**NOTE** This project is still very much a playground.

 This projects builds a Matter enabled RGB lamp.

-The current purpose of this project is to understand the user experience of the Rust implementation of Matter (`rs-matter`) and identify pain points for future improvement of `rs-matter`.
+The current purpose of this project is to understand and demonstrate the user experience of the Rust implementation of Matter (`rs-matter`) and identify pain points for future improvement of `rs-matter`.
 The secondary purpose of this project is to build a Matter enabled floor lamp